herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

         This is my first React App.

     Save and Exit.
-    (You can use editor of you choice, instead.
+    (You can use editor of your choice, instead.
 You may also want to change other files like App.css or logo.svg)

 8. Make sure that your changes are effective:  <http://localhost:3000/>

-9. Now build you app:
+9. Now build your app:
 ```bash
 npm run build
 ```
-This will create a /build folder with your app.
+This will create a folder /build with your app inside.

 10. It's time to show your app to the world!
 The fastest way to deploy is with <http://surge.sh> free option.
 Install it first:
 ```bash